SolidOS/solidos/documentation/guidelines/dependencies_and_release_guidelines.md

 ## Checklist upon relase of a new SolidOS stack

 The following is a guideline of what should be considered upon a release.
-However, it should not be taken as an exhaustive list but more like a basic list.
+It is not an exhaustive list, but covers most situations.

 - in each repository to be released you need to do a dependency upgrade with `npx npm-check-updates -u` -> this upgrades all dependencies to major versions.
 Afterwards one needs to make sure the repo builds and all tests pass
 - each repository should be green in GitHub CI on the `main` branch